Dodger23/Coursera-ML-project-/README.md

 This is a ML course project to predict human activity based on readings of wearable Devices's accelerometers.

 ## Goal
-The goal of this project to train a random forst ML algorithm on a training data and predict human activities from 5 classes (A = sitting-down, B = standing-up, C = standing, D = walking, E =  sitting ) on a Quiz data doesn't contain the classe variable
+The goal of this project to train a random forest ML algorithm on a training data and predict human activities from 5 classes (A = sitting-down, B = standing-up, C = standing, D = walking, E =  sitting ) on a Quiz data doesn't contain the classe variable

 ## Data